wildfly/quickstart/kitchensink-html5-mobile/README.md

     mvn jboss-as:deploy

-This will deploy `target/kitchensink-html5-mobile`.
+This will deploy both the client and service applications.

-The application will be running at the following URL <http://localhost:8080/kitchensink-html5-mobile/>.
+The application will be running at the following URL <http://localhost:8080/jboss-as-kitchensink-html5-mobile-client/>.

 To undeploy run this command: